vuhailongkl97/iot/README.md

 # What it is

-+ This is customized example from [darknet](https://github.com/AlexeyAB/darknet/) for C++ in objects recognition in minimal configuration.
++ This is a customized example from [darknet](https://github.com/AlexeyAB/darknet/) for C++ in objects recognition in minimal configuration (without any dependency from the original repo ).

-+ A customized darknet version to runable on an Embedded platform (ex Jetson Nano) for create *a secured camera ( human detector )*
++ Run on embedded boards like Jetson Nano for create *a secured camera ( human detector )*

 # System Requirements